 Each speed log type has some filters to ensure stable and correct data.
 The averaging filter takes a number of measurement pulses and makes a rolling average of these values.
-The longer the averaging, the more stable the data, however the slower the system will respond to changes.
-The EML 224 Compact has a minimum value of 15 pulses, which equates to 10 seconds.
+The longer the averaging is, more stable the data will be.
+However, the slower the system will respond to changes.

+The Compact speed logs have a minimum value of 10 seconds.
+If the system seems unstable at times in

+10 seconds.
 If the system seems unstable at times, increasing the average time will reduce the fluctuations.
 However, the filtering is time based and as it increases, the response time of the system will decrease.